Skip to content

 At the same time, a storm was approaching, and after a lightning strike in the Propylaea, the stored powder exploded.
 As a result, the church of St. Dimitrios (almost) miraculously escaped.

-Right behind the church, there is an idyllic and shady garden cafe.
-Here it is worth having a coffee or light refreshment before continuing the climb to the Philopappos Monument and Pnyx Hill.
+Right behind the church is an idyllic and shady garden cafe.
+It is worth having a coffee or light refreshment here before climbing to the Philopappos Monument and Pnyx Hill.

 13-Let’s Eat!

-The Greek cuisine is very diverse, and there is so much delicious food to try while in Athens.
-Try some of the famous dishes like the popular Pita Gyros, Souvlaki, Bifteki, and you can’t not try the fish!
-We recommend Dorade or grilled sardines…… So yummy!
+Greek cuisine is diverse, and there is so much delicious food to try in Athens.
+Try famous dishes, like the popular Pita Gyros, Souvlaki, and Bifteki.
+And you can’t not try the fish!
+We recommend Dorade or grilled sardines—so yummy!

 A popular appetizer is dolmadakia, which are vine leaves stuffed with rice.
-Another very tasty dish is the moussaka, eggplant, minced meat casserole, and pastitsio, a casserole dish with pasta.
+Another delicious dish is moussaka, an eggplant and minced meat casserole, and pastitsio, a pasta casserole.

-Of course, vegetarians don’t have to go hungry here, there are so many good vegetarian dishes too, like Gemista (vegetables stuffed with rice, typically tomatoes or peppers) and Briam (oven vegetables served with feta) are recommended.
+Of course, vegetarians don’t have to go hungry here.
+There are so many good vegetarian dishes, too, like Gemista (vegetables stuffed with rice, typically tomatoes or peppers) and Briam (oven vegetables served with feta), which are recommended.

 Athens is one of those cities that you fall under its spell immediately.
-Whether you choose to follow the footsteps of ancient Greece, which can be found just about every corner or you are there for the great food and mesmerizing scenery, the Greek capital has many amazing things to do and places to visit.
+Whether you choose to follow in the footsteps of ancient Greece, which can be found on just about every corner, or you are there for the great food and mesmerizing scenery, the Greek capital has many amazing things to do and places to visit.

 Leave a comment